xdth/pokedex_challenge/README.md

 ## Features

 - Amazing design, with beautiful fonts, perfectly mixing modernity to a retro vibe
-- State management:
-  ■ passing states down to components available in specific routes ■ state manipulation from children nodes via callback function passed through with the context
+- State management: passing states down to components available in specific routes and state manipulation from children nodes via callback function passed through with the context
 - Pagination
 - Media queries, responsive design
 - LoadingAnimation (entirely in CSS3 for faster rendering)